AGU-Data-System/AGU-Data-System/code/jvm/README.md

 The application is structured as follows:

 - [/domain](src/main/kotlin/aguDataSystem/server/domain) - Contains the domain classes of the application;
 - [/http](src/main/kotlin/aguDataSystem/server/http) - Contains the controller layer of the application using Spring Web MVC;
 - [/service](src/main/kotlin/aguDataSystem/server/service) - Contains the service layer of the application;
 - [/repository](src/main/kotlin/aguDataSystem/server/repository) - Contains the data access layer of the application using JDBI;
 - [/utils](src/main/kotlin/aguDataSystem/utils) - Contains utility classes.

 ### Controller Layer

-The controller layer is responsible for handling the HTTP requests, processing them and giving back a response; witch is annotated with the `@RestController` and `@RequestMapping`.
+The controller layer is responsible for handling the HTTP requests, processing them and giving back a response; which is annotated with the `@RestController` and `@RequestMapping`.
 The methods are annotated with `@GetMapping`, `@PostMapping` and `@DeleteMapping` depending on the request method.
 The responses are returned as a JSON object (Output Models),